Looking for the Greek Island experience without all the crowds? Well, look no further than Pelion, the Greece of Mama Mia!

 When watching Mama Mia, I fell in love with the island paradise where Meryl Streep ran her crumbling hotel.
 “Where is this?”
 I asked myself.

 I thought Mama Mia was filmed in one of the southern Greek Islands like Crete or Mykonos.
-It turns out Mama Mia was filmed in the Pelion Peninsula on the Aegean Sea.
+It turns out Mama Mia was filmed on the mainland in the Pelion Peninsula on the Aegean Sea.

 I had never even heard of Pelion and I am not alone.